 In 2018, Exxon Mobil Corp announced to triple its oil and gas production by 2025 from Permian Basin.
-This is likely to create many opportunities and is expected to drive the United States oil and gas upstream market in the forecast period.
+This is likely to create many opportunities and is expected to drive the US oil and gas upstream market in the forecast period.

-Therefore, owing to the mentioned points, activities in onshore are likely to increase and have a positive impact on the United States oil and gas upstream market over the forecast period.
+Therefore, owing to the mentioned points, activities in onshore are likely to increase and have a positive impact on the US oil and gas upstream market over the forecast period.